dcos/dcos-e2e/docs/source/cli.rst

 Command Line Interface
 ======================

-DC/OS E2E provides a command line interface which includes many of the features of the library.
-The CLI is limited to the Docker backend and it is intented for use in developing and experimenting with DC/OS.
-Therefore, the CLI shares requirements with the :doc:`docker-backend`.

-It allows you to create, manage and destroy open source DC/OS and DC/OS Enterprise clusters.
+The CLI allows you to create, manage and destroy open source DC/OS and DC/OS Enterprise clusters on Docker nodes.
-Each cluster node is emulated by a Docker container.

 An typical CLI workflow may look like this: